Graeme John Lloyd

 Lloyd was one of the tallest pitchers of his generation, standing 6' 7".
 Yet, for all his height, he did not have a particularly good fastball, relying more on breaking balls to keep batters off-balance.
 He was used as a LOOGY for much of his career and he ended with fewer innings (533) than games pitched (568).
 He was also one of the pioneers of the wave of Australian players to reach the majors in the late 1990s, after Craig Shipley and Nilsson, but before Mark Hutton and Mark Ettles who would make their debut later in the 1993 season (Lloyd was on the Brewers' opening day roster that year).

-Lloyd coached for Australia in the 2009 World Baseball Classic, 2010 World Junior Championship (when they won their first Silver Medal ever at a World Junior Championship), 2011 World Youth Championship, 2011 Baseball World Cup, 2013 World Baseball Classic, 2014 Women's Baseball World Cup (Bronze Medal) and 2017 World Baseball Classic Qualifiers.
+Lloyd coached for Australia in the 2009 World Baseball Classic, 2010 World Junior Championship (when they won their first Silver Medal ever at a World Junior Championship), 2011 World Youth Championship, 2011 Baseball World Cup, 2013 World Baseball Classic, 2014 Women's Baseball World Cup (Bronze Medal), 2017 World Baseball Classic Qualifiers and 2017 U-18 Baseball World Cup.